AaravRajSIngh/IMPLEMENTING-THE-CI-CD-PIPELINE-/README.md

 using shell script we ll update the manifests repo.<br><br>
 we ll use argo CD to deploy manifest repo to k8 server.
 </h4>

+//SONARQUBE bought me nightmares. it 00:08 and m struggling with it.